reem-codes/japana-cli/README.md

 # About

-This is Japana. a Japanese analysis Command Line Interface.
-You need to provide a text file: novel, short story, song lyrics, article, sentence ..etc.
+This is Japana. a Japanese analysis Command Line Interface using Jim Breen's JMdict & KanjiDic2 You need to provide a text file: novel, short story, song lyrics, article, sentence ..etc.
 The program will return a word list ordered by frequency. each dictionary in the list has at least the word and the number of occurrence (frequency)